Pandemic job pain fell unevenly on minorities and the poor, Fed researchers found

 Feb 9 (Reuters) - Black workers, women and others in low-paying jobs were more likely to become unemployed during the pandemic, faced greater health risks if they did keep working and are being pushed out of the labor market at faster rates, according to research released by the Federal Reserve Bank of New York on Tuesday.

-In one of the most detailed examinations so far of the unequal toll levied on communities of color by the pandemic, researchers at the New York Fed illustrated in a series of blog posts the various setbacks low-wage workers faced during the crisis.
+In one of the most detailed examinations so far of the unequal toll levied on communities of color by the pandemic, researchers at the New York Fed illustrated in a series of blog posts the various setbacks low-wage workers faced during the crisis - and showed how soaring infection rates during the winter months again disproportionately hurt those same workers.

 The labor market outcomes played out starkly different along racial lines.
 Black workers saw a more significant rise in unemployment and were more likely to drop out of the labor force during the crisis, the New York Fed researchers found.